-Data Sources and Methods for the National Greenhouse Gas Emissions Indicators
+Data Sources and Methods for the Greenhouse Gas Emissions Indicators

-In general, GHG emissions are estimated by multiplying activity data by specific emission factors.
+In general, greenhouse gas (GHG) emissions are estimated by multiplying activity data by emission factors.

 Emissions = activity data × emission factor

-Activity data refer to the quantitative amount of human activity resulting in emissions during a given period of time.
+Activity data refer to the quantitative amount of human activity resulting in emissions during a given time period.
 The annual activity data for fuel combustion sources, for example, are the total amounts of fuel burned.

-Guidelines produced by the IPCC for countries reporting to the UNFCCC provide various methods for calculating a GHG emission from a given human activity.
-The methods for estimating the gases are divided into "tiers”, each encompassing different levels of activity and technological detail.
-The same general structure is used, but the level of detail at which the calculations are carried out can vary.
-Annexes 2 and 3 of the NIR describe the methods used to estimate Canada's GHG emissions, and illustrate that the selection of IPCC method type is highly dependent on the importance of each category and the availability of data.
+Guidelines produced by the Intergovernmental Panel on Climate Change for countries reporting to the United Nations Framework Convention on Climate Change provide various methods for calculating GHG emissions from a given human activity.
+The methods for estimating emissions are divided into "tiers," each encompassing different levels of activity and technological detail.
+The same general structure is used for all tiers, while the level of detail at which the calculations are carried out can vary.
+Annex 3 of the National Inventory Report describes the methods used to estimate Canada's GHG emissions and illustrates that the selection of Intergovernmental Panel on Climate Change method type is highly dependent on the importance of each category and the availability of data.

-The GHG emissions are reported in carbon dioxide equivalents, determined by multiplying the amount of emissions of a particular gas by the global warming potential (GWP) of that gas.
-GHGs differ in their ability to absorb heat in the atmosphere due to their differing chemical properties and atmospheric lifetimes.
-For example, over a period of 100 years, methane's potential to trap heat in the atmosphere is 21 times greater than carbon dioxide's potential, and thus it is considered to have a GWP of 21.
-The IPCC publishes the GWPs and atmospheric lifetimes for each GHG which can be found in Table 1-1 of the NIR.
+Greenhouse gas emissions are reported in carbon dioxide equivalents (CO2 eq), determined by multiplying the amount of emissions of a particular gas by the global warming potential of that gas.
+Greenhouse gases differ in their ability to absorb heat in the atmosphere due to their differing chemical properties and atmospheric lifetimes.
+For example, over a period of 100 years, methane's potential to trap heat in the atmosphere is 25 times greater than carbon dioxide's potential.
+Therefore, methane is considered to have a global warming potential of 25.
+The Intergovernmental Panel on Climate Change publishes the global warming potentials and atmospheric lifetimes for each GHG; these can be found in Table 1-1 of the National Inventory Report.

-The GHG emissions by economic sector represent a different classification than the activity sector emissions prescribed by the IPCC methodology.
-Instead of reporting on Canada's emissions by activity, GHG emissions have been allocated to the economic sector in which they are generated (e.g. transportation emissions directly supporting an industrial activity, like off-road trucks in mining activities, have been allocated to the economic sector in which they are generated rather than to the transportation "activity" sector).
-A comprehensive detailing of the emissions reported by economic sector can be found in chapter 2 of the NIR.
+The Greenhouse Gas Emissions by Economic Sector indicator represents a different classification than the activity sector emissions prescribed by the Intergovernmental Panel on Climate Change's methodological guidance and United Nations Framework Convention on Climate Change's reporting guidelines.
+Instead of reporting on Canada's emissions by activity, GHG emissions have been allocated to the economic sector in which they are generated (e.g., transportation emissions directly supporting an industrial activity, like off-road trucks in mining activities, have been allocated to the economic sector in which they are generated rather than to the transportation "activity" sector).
+A comprehensive detailing of the emissions reported by economic sector can be found in chapter 2 of the National Inventory Report.